redox-os/book/src/design/kernel/disadvantages.md

 These operations take some time and might be happening more than once.
 On microkernel systems this time adds up since compared to a monolithic kernel functionality is split off in several processes, often requiring several context switches to do the same task.

-With a good approach and some time spend optimizing for performance this should no longer be an issue, but Redox is not there yet.
+With a good approach and some time spend optimizing for performance this should be a minimal issue, but Redox is not there yet.

 See also: [Wikipedia on performance of minikernels](https://en.wikipedia.org/wiki/Kernel_%28operating_system%29#Performance)